This is the minimum house temperature to avoid damp, mould and condensation

 Reports from The World Health Organisation (WHO), the UK Government, and The Energy Saving Trust all agree that during winter your home should be kept between 18 to 21°C while in use, as this range strikes a good balance between comfort and energy efficiency.

 While it may be tempting to reach for a woolly jumper rather than turning up the heating, allowing temperatures to remain below 18°C can increase the risk of health issues and may lead to dampness or damage to your home's materials over time.
-Hayley Janssen, public health researcher at Public Health Wales, expands on this: "[The] Welsh Government currently advise households to set temperatures to 21°C in the living room and 18°C in other rooms for 9 hours in every 24-hour period on weekdays, and 16 hours in a 24-hour period on weekends".
+Hayley Janssen, public health researcher at Public Health Wales, expands on this: "[The] Welsh Government currently advise households to set temperatures to 21°C in the living room and 18°C in other rooms for nine hours in every 24-hour period on weekdays, and 16 hours in a 24-hour period on weekends".

 Dr Hayley is a public health researcher at Public Health Wales.
 She completed a PhD in Public Health Nutrition at Liverpool John Moores University and has written extensive reports on heating homes for health and wellbeing.